josegabrielguerrero26/CSE210/README.md

-# Cycle
+# Batter
-Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+Batter is a clone of the classic breakout game.

 ## Getting Started
 ---